BKPASQUAL/E-Commerce-Management-FE/README.md

-Here’s an updated version of the README with the hosted link included:
+Here's the updated README with the login credentials included:

 ---